 DCN responds to consultation on changes to the Local Audit (appointing person) regulations

-With some caveats, we welcome the government’s proposals.
-Nonetheless, local authority audit remains in an extremely challenging place, with local government paying the price for additional requirements imposed on auditors following several high-profile failures in the private sector.
+We welcome the proposals put forward, with some caveats, and take the opportunity to reflect on the ongoing serious challenges within local authority audit at present.
 The increasing level of complexity of the accounts, rising costs and fragile market mean that audit is a critical concern for district councils.

-Read our response: DCN consultation response – changes to the local audit appointing persons regulations 2015.
+Read our full response to the consultation: DCN consultation response – changes to the local audit appointing persons regulations 2015